Mess for Less

 Why this recipe is awesome

-My favorite thing about this recipe is how easy it is to make.
-It is literally so easy that you can have small children help you make it.
+My favorite thing about kids recipes is how easy they generally are to make.
+This is literally so easy that you can have small children help you make it.
 My second favorite thing about this recipe, is the fact that it only uses four ingredients.
 And I'm willing to bet you already have a lot of these ingredients at home already.
 This is a great way to get kids started cooking in the kitchen or to give older kids a little more independence in making their own snack.
 Desserts with crescent rolls couldn't be easier.

 Ingredients